diethardsteiner/diethardsteiner.github.io/_posts/2015-06-06-PDI-Hadoop-Dev-Env.md

 If you are using the vanilla **Apache Hadoop** installation (so not Cloudera or similar), then there is one important point to consider: PDI ships with an ancient Big Data shim for this **Apache Hadoop**.
 The default PDI shim is **hadoop-20** which refers to an Apache Hadoop 0.20.x distribution ([Source](http://stackoverflow.com/questions/25043374/unable-to-connect-to-hdfs-using-pdi-step)), so don't be fooled that the `20` suffix refers to the Hadoop 2.x.x release you just downloaded.

-Matt Burgess suggested using the Hortenworks (HDP) shim instead (for the reason that **Hortonworks** feeds most of the in-house improvements back into the open source projects).
+Matt Burgess suggested using the Hortonworks (HDP) shim instead (for the reason that **Hortonworks** feeds most of the in-house improvements back into the open source projects).
 This works fine out-of-the-box if you are only using **HDFS** directly (so copying files etc).
 To use MapReduce, we have to make a few amendments:

 **How to figure out which version of Hadoop a particular shim uses**: Go into the `<shim>/lib/client` folder and see which version number the `hadoop*` files have.
 This will help you understand if your vanilla Hadoop distro version is supported or not.
 In my case I had vanilla Apache Hadoop 2.6.0 installed and required a shim that supported just this version.
 PDI-CE-5.3 ships with the **hdp21** shim, which seems to support Hadoop 2.4.
 Luckily Pentaho had already a newer **Hortonworks** shim available: You can browse all the available [Shims on Github](https://github.com/pentaho/pentaho-hadoop-shims) and download a compiled version from [Shims on CI](http://ci.pentaho.org/view/Big%20Data/job/pentaho-hadoop-shims-5.3/) (note this is PDI version specific, see notes further down also for detailed download instructions).
 The shim that supported the same version was **hdp22**.